 The credit profile of the First Nations Finance Authority (FNFA, Aa3 stable) reflects a growing loan portfolio with improving member diversification.
 FNFA's stringent monitoring process and robust structural mechanisms ensures that the credit quality of borrowing members remains strong.
 Very high levels of intercepted revenues, which gives FNFA priority over cash flows, ensures strong interest and debt service coverage ratios.
 FNFA's credit profile also reflects both the direct and implicit support of the Government of Canada (Aaa stable).
-The credit profile is constrained by some volatility in investment returns, a short history of operations and risk monitoring constraints.
+The credit profile is constrained by the challenges of monitoring a dynamic and growing pool of borrowing member financials, and by some volatility in investment returns.